The Truth about STDs in 2022

 Even in dangerous STDs like HIV, contracting the disease is not a death sentence.
 You can still have sex with a person using a condom.
 You can also live a full and healthy life by taking your health seriously (eating right and working out) and going to the doctor for treatment.

 The truth is there is nothing so terrible about getting an STD.
-The only bad news is not getting tested regularly, not getting vaccinated, and not getting treatment for infections as soon as possible!
+The only bad news is failing to get tested regularly, neglecting vaccination, and delaying treatment for infections as soon as possible.

 Read more: How-To Guide: HIV DATING SITE Essentials For Beginners